NY Tenement Museum + Why You Should Visit

 The Tenement Museum offers three types of tours:

 - Apartment tours—Walk through one of the two tenement buildings owned by the museum and a historically recreated apartment similar to the one the family once lived in.

 - Neighborhood tours—These tours walk around the neighborhood in the Lower East Side around the tenement buildings to share what life was like outside their apartment.
 They also share changes in the neighborhood since the time of the tenements.

 - Virtual tours—An online tour of one of the apartments, similar to an apartment tour but not in-person.
 These tours are great for those not living near New York City.

 The Tenement Museum apartment tours walk through historically recreated tenement apartments.
 Not only do you learn about a family (or families) that once lived there, but you can also walk through that space.

 You can see and experience how immigrants once lived during the 19th and 20th centuries on the Lower East Side of New York.
 It’s an incredible journey through the past and so different from reading about it in a book.

 There are a number of apartment tours offered at the Tenement Museum.
-They do change periodically, so my aim with this section is not to profile all of the tours but to share just a few.
+They change periodically, so my aim with this section is not to profile all the tours but to share just a few.
 This will give you a good understanding of what you can expect from the tours.

 Some of the tours profile a family during a certain time period.
 Others compare the similarities and differences between families from different countries, ethnicities, and pasts.
 Both are incredibly interesting and worth seeing.